 These places have a great sense of community and can make residents feel like they belong there.

 Not only are these co-living spaces the perfect way to meet people from all corners of the world who share similar interests to you, but it’s also an ideal way to continue your professional growth outside the office.
-Share houses attract many different types of people from digital nomads, world travelers, young Japanese entrepreneurs and students to expats looking to make their mark in Japan.
+Share houses attract many different types of people, from digital nomads, world travelers, young Japanese entrepreneurs, and students to expats looking to make their mark in Japan.
 This creates a stimulating environment where like-minded people can interact and form relationships.

 Find Your Perfect Language Partner

 Many Japanese people choose to live in a share house during their studies.
-Having a native Japanese speaker for a roommate is a great way to practice Japanese, and to discover Japan through the eyes of a local.
+Having a native Japanese speaker for a roommate is a great way to practice Japanese and discover Japan through the eyes of a local.

 Share houses might be an upcoming housing trend, but they are very well established in Japan.
-A range of co-living accommodation can be found in the large cities across Japan.
-They’re often close to train stations, shops and city centers making work, travel and study super convenient and affordable.
-You can find a room in a share house in trendy locations such as Shinjuku, Shibuya, Shimokitazawa or Ikebukuro.
+A range of co-living accommodations can be found in large cities across Japan.
+They’re often close to train stations, shops, and city centers, making work, travel, and study super convenient and affordable.
+You can find a room in a share house in trendy locations such as Shinjuku, Shibuya, Shimokitazawa, or Ikebukuro.

-Some share houses will cater to certain interests such as travel, sports, cooking.
-Some will specialize for the types of residents that common stay there such as digital nomads and aspiring young IT professionals by providing them with optic fiber internet, co-working spaces, printers and scanners.
+Some share houses will cater to particular interests such as travel, sports, and cooking.
+Some will specialize in the residents that common stay there, such as digital nomads and aspiring young IT professionals, by providing them with optic fiber internet, co-working spaces, printers, and scanners.
 There are also share houses that aim to help single mothers by having an affordable daycare center in the building.

 What Are the Disadvantages of Share Houses?